ArmandPhilippot/dotig/README.md

 ## Motivation

 I know it already exists a lot of solution to manage the dotfiles like bare repository, [chezmoi](https://github.com/twpayne/chezmoi) or [dotbot](https://github.com/anishathalye/dotbot) for example.
 I tested some of them but I'm not satisfied.
-So, I decided to create my own script to manage **my** dotfiles the way I wanted.
+So, I decided to create my own script to manage **my dotfiles the way I wanted**.
 As the features grew, I thought that the script could be helpful to others.
-So, Dogit is born.
+So, Dotig is born.

 At first, I wanted a solution that include Git and GNU Stow.
 Finally, I realized that I didn't need GNU Stow.
 It was easier to create the symlinks "manually" and it allowed me to keep the desired structure.
 And, that way, it takes away a dependency and makes the script more portable.

 However, for now, as you can see in [Requirements](#requirements), the compatibility with other OS is not guaranteed.
 But, it is a possible development.

+## Disclaimer

+I have only tested on Manjaro Linux 21, Debian 10, Ubuntu 20 and Fedora 34.
+So:
+* maybe there are some requirements not listed
+* a different behavior is possible depending on your distribution and the version of the tools used (options can be different or missing)

 ## License